b-sanreddy/demo/README.md

 ##creating file

-adding new content to the file before branching
+adding new content to the file after branching